mattiacreates/EmotionKnowledge/README.md

 The code is structured so additional components can be inserted, such as an audio-based emotion model.

+## Multimodal emotion tagging

+`MultimodalEmotionTagger` combines a text classifier and a speech emotion recognition model.
+The class loads two Hugging Face pipelines – one for `text-classification` and one for `audio-classification`.
+By default it uses models that understand German.
+The predicted emotion label can be stored in a database column named `Emotion_Text`.

 ## Default models

 The built-in classes work with German data. `AudioTranscriber` uses